ODEX-TOS/tos-desktop-environment/docs/07-my-first-awesome.md

 ## Docs

-Now that you have followed the tutorial and created both a basic `module` and `widget` you can explore the documentation.
+Now that you have followed the tutorial and created both a basic `Module` and `Widget` you can explore the documentation.
 Learn about the api and what `TDE` directly has to offer.

 Some useful resources: